Alt-tech

+Alt-tech is a collection of social networking, online video, blogging and other platforms and services that provide alternatives to "Big Tech" platforms and services.
+The "alt-" prefix alludes to the alt-right movement.

-Alt-tech is a collection of social networking services and Internet service providers popular among the alt-right, far-right, and others who espouse extremism or fringe theories, typically because they employ looser content moderation than mainstream platforms.
-The term "alt-tech" is a portmanteau of "alt-right" and "Big Tech".
-Starting around 2015, some prominent conservatives and their supporters began to use alt-tech platforms because they had been banned from other social media platforms.
-Alt-tech platforms describe themselves as protectors of free speech and individual liberty.
-Researchers have pointed out the platforms' potential use for recruitment and mobilization by extremist groups.
+Alt-tech platforms employ looser content moderation and stronger privacy protections than mainstream platforms.
+They describe themselves as protectors of free speech and individual liberty, though some researchers have also pointed out such platforms' potential use for recruitment and mobilization by extremist groups.

 History

+Early history

 Alt-tech websites were first described in the 2010s.
+Starting around 2015, some prominent conservatives and their supporters began to use alt-tech platforms because they had been banned from other social media platforms.
 They became popular leading up to the early 2020s due to deplatforming, banning (including shadow banning), and other restrictions imposed on extremists by Big Tech companies.
 Some right-wing groups claim that these companies censor their views.
 After the Unite the Right rally in August 2017, technology companies such as Google, Facebook, and Twitter were criticized for deplatforming white supremacists.
 Hope not Hate researcher Joe Mulhall identified the deplatforming of Britain First in 2018, and Tommy Robinson in 2019, as two major events that spurred British social media users to join alternative platforms.
 Ethan Zuckerman and Chand Rajendra-Nicolucci further referenced the August 2018 deplatforming of conspiracy theorist Alex Jones as a pivotal moment.

 In October 2018, alt-tech platform Gab received extensive public scrutiny following the Pittsburgh synagogue shooting, after it was found that the sole suspect of the attack, Robert Gregory Bowers, had posted a message on Gab before the shooting, indicating an immediate intent to cause harm.
 Bowers had a history of making extreme, antisemitic postings on the site.
 After the shooting, Gab briefly went offline when it was dropped by its hosting provider and denied service by several payment processors.